 George Bernard Shaw (1856 – 1950).
 Irish playwright, author, political activist.

 After working as a clerk in Dublin for several years, in 1876, Shaw left for London to join his mother who was living there.
-In London he began reading extensively and writing his first novels.
-In London he became increasingly devoted to the ideals of socialism.
+In London, he began reading extensively and writing his first novels.
+He also became increasingly devoted to the ideals of socialism.
 He joined the Fabian society and became one of its leading writers and activists, inspiring and helping activists such as Annie Besant.
 With fellow Fabians such as Sidney and Beatrice Webb, he helped found the London School of Economics (LSE) after receiving private bequests.